QuentinRa/blog.quentinra.dev/programming-languages/others/documentation/doxygen/_old.md

 Note that `\file`, `\author`, ... are a list of `keywords` that will allow `doxygen` to give some style to your documentation.
 They start either with a `\` or a `@` like in `Java`.

-> Also before starting, note that you will have to say what you are documenting, before actually starting the documentation.
-An example would be above, you must use a `\file` to say that you are documenting this file.
-So you would have to use `\enum` before documenting an enum etc.

 * [Write documentation in C](docs/c.md)
 * [Write documentation in Object-Oriented Languages](docs/oo.md)